 As specialists in Accident Claims Management and Credit Hire, we are an independent accident specialist that is on your side.

 We will process the non-fault claim directly through the other driver’s insurance company, and not through your own insurance policy.
 This helps you to:

 The type of accident you have doesn’t always determine who is at fault.
 However, understanding the type of car accident you have been involved in, hopefully, helps to guide you in how to prove a car accident wasn’t your fault and determine fault.

-If you’d to speak to a non-fault accident expert about How to prove a car accident wasn’t your fault, give us a call now on 0330 128 1407 or request a call back here: Request an accident callback.
+If you’d like to speak to a non-fault accident expert about How to prove a car accident wasn’t your fault, give us a call and speak to one of our experts on what your next steps are.

 Side-impact collisions are a common type of car accident.

 They occur when two cars collide and the force of the impact is concentrated on a vehicles side.

 Due to how they occur, they are very serious and can cause serious car injuries.

 A sideswipe accident is when two cars collide while travelling alongside each other.

 They can occur when one car tries to change lanes and ends up hitting the car next to them.